antimeat/amphitrite/docs/README_TRANSFORMER.md

 ## Output

 The script generates a CSV file with the transformed wave data in the specified output directory.
 It also prints an HTML table to the console for quick review.
+HTML output now going to the Gerling Hanson map for visulalisation

+### File Descriptions

+**api.cgi**:

+-   CGI script for the API.

+**save_transformer_config**:

+-   Script to handle saving editied transform configuration data from the dashboard to a config text file that is used by the transformer.

+**sites.py**:

+-   Script to return active Ofcast sites.

+**transform.py**:

+-   Module that contains the main Transfrom class

+**transformer_configs.py**:

+-   Module used for site configuration paths

+**transformer_site_configs.txt**:

+-   Text file containing the config parameters

+**html/**:

+-   Dashboard php and config files

+**docs/**:

+-   Documentation kept here

 ## Author